tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/变更信息_intl.md

 ### Is it necessary to change the ICP filing information after identity card expires?

 Information of the entity and webmaster needs to be changed.
-1. The identity information of the entity needs to be changed; otherwise, new applications in the future will be impossible.
+1. Entity identity information needs to be changed.
+Otherwise, future new applications will not be available.
-2. An application shall be submitted to change the identity information of the webmaster.
+2. An application should be submitted to change person-in-charge's identity information.

 ### How can I change the domain name owner?

 Please contact the domain registrar for domain name owner change.

-### What if the domain name become inaccessible after the server IP is changed?
+### My domain name became inaccessible after server IP change.

 Please confirm that the domain name has been resolved to the IP of the server you are using now.